sheylaPozo/test-practice/README.md

 ![](https://img.shields.io/github/followers/sheylaPozo?style=social)

-# Module 2 : "Testing Practice"
+# Module 2 : "Test Practice"
 ---

 > This project is part of Microverse's The Portal part of the curriculum. and it's been built with Html5 and CSS3 and JS as part of Microverse 2.0 curriculum.